‘Sports Illustrated’ Bombshell Hailey Clauson Flaunts Long, Slender Legs In Pink Lingerie And Sheer Stockings

 “Yasss legs,” wrote renowned high fashion and former Victoria’s Secret model Jourdan Dunn.

-But Hailey’s non-famous fans chimed in as well, and one of them really laid it on thick.
+Hailey’s non-famous fans chimed in as well.
+In fact, one really laid it on thick.

-Hailey Clauson has been modeling ever since she was a teen and her early career was marked by controversy.
+Hailey has been modeling since she was a teen, with her early career marked by controversy.

 As People Magazine notes, in 2011 when she was just 15 years old, she walked the runway for DKNY Oscar De La Renta and Diane von Furstenberg.
 The problem was that the Council of Fashion Designers of America (CFDA) had recently banned the hiring of models who were younger than 16.
 To make matters worse, Diane von Furstenberg was the president of the organization in 2011.